Independent Advisory Group

 The purpose of the IAG is not one of scrutiny; rather it provides a safeguard against disadvantaging any section of our communities through a lack of understanding, ignorance or mistaken belief.
 A ‘critical friend’ is one who is of significant importance to the Constabulary, and it does not imply that they should necessarily be judgemental or censorious.

-As an IAG member your independent views will help Lancashire Constabulary shape police service provision and help build stronger relationships with diverse communities.
+As an IAG member your independent views will help Lancashire Constabulary shape police service provision and help to build stronger relationships with diverse communities.

 - Provide the Police with independent and impartial advice about specific issues identified by the Police, or by members of the IAG, or by the communities they represent